Loris Tinelli

 Loris Tinelli (born 2 February 1999) is a Luxembourgish footballer who plays as a midfielder or winger and currently plays for Mondorf-les-Bains.

 Career

-As a youth player, Tinelli joined the youth academy of Luxembourgian second-tier side Kayl-Tétange.
+As a youth player, Tinelli joined the youth academy of Luxembourgish second-tier side Kayl-Tétange.
 In 2015, he joined the youth academy of Anderlecht in the Belgian top flight.
 In 2018, Tinelli signed for Belgian club Virton.
 In 2019, he signed for Racing (Luxembourg) in Luxembourg, helping them win the 2021–22 Luxembourg Cup.

 In 2022, he signed for Japanese team YSCC Yokohama.
 On 11 September 2022, Tinelli debuted for YSCC Yokohama during a 0–4 loss to SC Sagamihara.
 On 25 September 2022, he scored his first goal YSCC Yokohama during a 1–0 win over Matsumoto Yamaga FC.
 On 21 November 2022, he won the award for the best goal scorer of the year in the 2022 season.